-Mr Ramachandran held an interactive session with the audience, and opened the conversation by pointing to some of the great minds like Jyotirao Phule, Raja Ram Mohan Roy, Savitribai Phule and Gopal Krishna Gokhle, who contributed to he liberal movement in India since the 1800s.
+Mr. Ramachandran held an interactive session with the audience and opened the conversation by pointing to some of the great minds like Jyotirao Phule, Raja Ram Mohan Roy, Savitribai Phule, and Gopal Krishna Gokhle, who contributed to the liberal movement in India since the 1800s.

-Mr. Ramachandran then outlined what he sees as the good, bad and the ugly of India since 1947.
+Mr. Ramachandran then outlined what he sees as the good, bad, and ugly of India since 1947.

-Speaking to the students and younger crowd in the audience, he said that we must indeed critique the development story of India, because it helps us improve and reach for more.
-But we must not criticize out of context, we must be aware of where we have come from.
+Speaking to the students and the younger crowd in the audience, he said that we must indeed critique the development story of India because it helps us improve and reach for more.
+But we must not criticise out of context, we must be aware of where we have come from.

 The author also lamented the fact that Indians do not celebrate some of our success stories.
 One such story is the implementation of the National Stock Exchange (NSE) which has been among the best in the world.

-Has the last 72 years been glass half empty or glass half full?
+Has the last 72 years been a glass half empty or a glass half full?
 Many raised their hands saying its glass half full.
 Some answers: many have moved above the poverty line (about 300 million).
-Infant mortality rate has also improved since 1947.
+The infant mortality rate has also improved since 1947.

 He further said, “The other ugly thing is the separation of science from the learning institutions.
 We need young people doing research along with professors rather than having career scientists do research.”

 The Takshashila Institution is an independent and non-partisan think tank and school of public policy.
-Takshashila offers 12 week certificate courses in Public Policy, Technology and Policy, and Defence and Foreign Affairs and a 48 week post graduate program in Public Policy.
+Takshashila offers 12-week certificate courses in Public Policy, Technology and Policy, and Defence and Foreign Affairs and a 48-week post-graduate programme in Public Policy.